If you collect coins, you know about the 1943 steel Lincoln cent.

 How Much Are 1943 Copper Pennies & 1944 Steel Cents Worth?

-Both the 1943 copper Lincoln cent and 1944 steel Lincoln penny are worth an incredible amount of money.
+Both the 1943 copper Lincoln cent and 1944 steel Lincoln penny are worth an incredible amount of money because they’re so rare.

 Watch Out For Counterfeits